 For information about submitting insurance claims and incident reports, see the “Claims” tab of the Risk Management website:

 Outlined below is general information about the University’s most commonly-used insurance programs.
 In addition to these programs, the Risk Management Office manages numerous specialty insurance programs for such risks as Aviation, Bonds, Broadcasting, Camps, Cargo Transit (Shipping), Crime/Theft, Cyber, Directors & Officers, Employment Practices, Fine Arts, International, Medical Malpractice (for employed medical staff), and many other programs.
 Any and all commercial insurance purchased by and on behalf of the University, its employees, its property/equipment, and its operations must be approved and handled by the Risk Management Office.
 Employees are not permitted to purchase insurance without Risk Management’s review and approval, including any insurance programs designed to “fill in” the deductibles in the University’s insurance programs.
 Please contact the Risk Management Office for additional information about insurance.

-Certificate Holder (party requesting the certificate of insurance) along with their complete mailing address, coverages we are to evidence (General Liability, Automobile and/or Workers Compensation), also if they are requesting to be additional insured.
-Please include reason certificate is being requested.
+Certificate Holder (party requesting the certificate of insurance) along with their complete mailing address, the coverages Penn State is being asked to evidence (General Liability, Automobile and/or Workers Compensation), also if they are requesting to be additional insured.
+Please include reason COI is being requested.